Enigmatic-Smile/docs/webhooks/README.md

 <br/>

 **Clearing** events are triggered when the transaction is settled, usually happens 24-48 hours after the payment has been made.
-For consistency, FIDEL API processes clearing transactions triggering the `transaction.clearing` webhook events daily at 12:00 UTC.
+For consistency, Fidel processes clearing transactions triggering the `transaction.clearing` webhook events daily at 12:00 UTC.
 Only one transaction is sent per event.

 ```json
 fileName:transaction.auth